Betree/democracy-watcher/README.md

 You can get a preview of the front-end with fake data on [this link](https://democracy-watcher.herokuapp.com/)

-Current implementation supports english and french but translating it in a new language should be really kick.
+Current implementation supports English and French but translating it in a new language should be really quick.

-I'm actively looking for collaboration on this project.
-If you're interested in implementing it, feel free to contact me or to open a new ticket.
+I'm actively looking for collaboration on this project, feel free to contact me if you need  assistance in implementing it !
-Especially if you want to create and maintain an instance to track a French entity (your local city, DOM/TOM) I would be happy to host it for you under the France Democracy Watcher domain.
+In particular, if you want to create and maintain an instance to track a French entity (your local city, DOM/TOM) I would be happy to host it for you under the France Democracy Watcher domain.

 ## :rocket: Modules